Tips for your guest seating plan at your wedding is a welcome gift when organising your wedding day guest seating plan.

 For moments like this, one of our top tips for your guest seating plan is; Take a deep breath and walk away and take a reality check: This is just one meal.
 When dinner is done and the speeches are made your guests will be on the dance floor, in the bar and circulating round tables and they’ll have a great time.

 And so will you.

-Hiring a venue stylist such as ourselves can relieve your stress level, let you enjoy your wedding planning journey and ultimately your wedding day.
+Hiring a venue stylist such as ourselves can relieve your stress level.
+We have a ton of experience and knowledge and lots of tips for your guest seating plan and so much more.
+We let you enjoy your wedding planning journey and ultimately your wedding day.